StarPlayrX/bigmac/README.md

 2. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
 3. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip)  enter: `apfs` Follow the instructions.
 4. Your GPU must support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
 5. 1 external USB SSD or hard drive.
 Fast flash drives may work.
-Slow thumbs are not supported.
+Slow thumb drivers are not supported.
 6. For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended. r
 ## How to boot a USB (Requires a Video Card with a Mac Boot ROM)